Bone Collector | Fully Loaded Turkey Calling Guide

 Basics of a Diaphragm Call

 Again, whether you are at the beginning, intermediate, or advanced level of calling, you could always use some extra tips and practice.
 When you begin to use a mouth call, you will quickly learn there is much more you can do than simply blow some air.
-While you might be limited to 1-3 different variations depending on whether you are using the Switchblade 3-1 Box Call or the Dual Threat Glass and Slate Turkey Pot Call, a mouth call is seemingly an endless amount of variations all depending on how you use your air and mouth.
+While you might be limited to different variations depending on whether you are using the Bone Collector Death Valley box call or the Bone Collector Poplar Girl pot call, a mouth call is seemingly an endless amount of variations all depending on how you use your air and mouth.

 Besides you, there are numerous types of diaphragm calls, from easier clean doubles, to cut triple reeds, and different thickness of the reeds themselves, and they can all produce another entire set of unique sounds.